George Whitcombe: Post-retirement

 At the end of his football career, Whitcombe returned to Cardiff and firstly ran the "Lord Windsor Hotel" in Grangetown, and later "The Ninian Park Hotel" in Leckwith near to Cardiff City's home ground.
 He then ran the "Coldstream Hotel" at Riverside just outside Cardiff city centre for a twenty-seven-year period between 1937 and 1964.

 Whitcombe served in the Home Guard during World War II.

 Family

 He was one of ten children growing up at 52 Wedmore Road in Grangetown.
-His father, Frederick William Whitcombe, was a prize fighter in bare-knuckle boxing at Cardiff Docks, known locally as Tiger Bay.
+His father, Frederick William Whitcombe, was a prizefighter in bare-knuckle boxing at Cardiff Docks, known locally as Tiger Bay.

 He attended Ninian Park Council School in Cardiff, along with his brother Frank.
-Frank played rugby league for Bradford Northern, and also represented Great Britain.
+Frank played rugby league for Bradford Northern and also represented Great Britain.
 Another brother, Teddy, played baseball for Grange Albion.
 His nephew, Frank Whitcombe Jr, played rugby union for Bradford RFC and Yorkshire.
 Another nephew, Brian Whitcombe, was a back row forward for Bradford RFC.